creativetimofficial/ct-paper-kit-pro-react/README.md

 View [example pages here](https://demos.creative-tim.com/paper-kit-pro-react/#/presentation).

-**React Hooks support**
+**Reacr Hooks support**

 Paper Kit React is built on top of Bootstrap 4 using React and Reactstrap, so it fully supports React Hooks.

 **React Hooks support**

 Paper Kit React is built on top of Bootstrap 4 using React and Reactstrap, so it fully supports them.
 Most of the elements from the framework are re-designed to resemble sheets of paper and color pastels.
-If there are elements that we have not touched, they will gracefully fall back to the Bootstrap 4 default.
+If the are elements that we have not touched, they will gracefully fall back to the Bootstrap 4 default.

 **HELPFUL LINKS**